-Once you know what light pollution you’re dealing with, you can tackle it with the right light pollution filters.
+Once you know what light pollution you’re dealing with, you can tackle it with the right filters.
 These are meant to block wavelengths of light that are released by sodium vapor lamps, which are used to light up the street.

 Types Of Light Pollution Filters

 If you’re interested in purchasing a light pollution filter, you might wonder what type of filter you should use.
 Here’s a rundown of common light pollution filters to know about.

 These types of filters have a wide bandwidth that allows you to use a variety of wavelengths while also preventing light from sodium as well as mercury street lamps.

 One of the benefits of these filters is that they enable light from nebulae and stars to make their way through.
 This makes broadband filters useful if you’re photographing constellations on a dark night.

 The downside of these filters, however, is that whatever wavelengths are allowed through this filter will also bring light pollution with them.

 These light pollution filters are meant for areas where there’s a lot of pollution present.
 They contain smaller bandwidth so they’ll let in fewer types of wavelengths and therefore also deny access to more light pollution.